 Epithelial corneal dystrophy affects the superficial layers of the cornea.
 This condition can be uncomfortable, and Shetland Sheepdogs appear to be the most susceptible breed.

 Endothelial corneal dystrophy affects the deepest corneal layer.
-Dogs with this condition are typically older, and Boston Terriers, Chihuahuas, and Dachshunds are genetically predisposed.
+Dogs with this condition are typically middle-aged or older, and Boston Terriers.
+Chihuahuas, and Dachshunds are genetically predisposed.
 This type of dystrophy can lead to corneal ulcers.

 Diagnosing and Treating Cloudy Eyes in Dogs